 A conveyancer will assist you in the transfer process and make sure that the home is securely in your name and the proof is in the writing, and the Registrar’s signature of course!
 Thereafter, the Deeds Office take possession of the Title Deed.

-What does the Title Deed include?
+What does a Title Deed include?

 There are a number of things included with the first and obvious one being a detailed description of the property, explaining its size, boundaries and exact position.
 The new owners name and South African ID number along with any others if it’s a joint ownership.
 Also included is the date of transfer and the purchase price of the property.